autistic-symposium/master-algorithms-py/linked_lists/README.md

 <br>

-* can be done with hash table or the two-pointer technique, where if there is no cycle, the faster pointer (going 2 steps) will stop at the end of the list, but if there is a cycle, the fast pointer will eventually meet the slow pointer (going 1 step).
+* cycles in a linked list can be detecting by using a hash table or with the two-pointer technique.

+* if there is no cycle, the faster pointer (going 2 steps) will stop at the end of the list, but if there is a cycle, the fast pointer will eventually meet the slow pointer (going 1 step).

 * if there is no cycle, the faster pointer takes `N/2` to reach the end of the list (`N` being the length).